Skip to content

 return topology_profile(profile, **kwargs)

 Calculates the Saddle-Minimum Average Distance (SMAD) for the landscape.
+See our publication for more details.

 Returns: